Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 • Text, talk or browse on a mobile phone when supervising children and young people.

-• Exclude parents and carers from attending training sessions.
+• Exclude parents/carers from attending training sessions.